rabblerouser/infra/README.md

       -backend-config="key=terraform.tfstate" \
       -backend-config="region=us-east-1"
     ```
+9. If you want email sending to work, you need to set up SES.
+See the instructions in [rabblerouser-mailer](https://github.com/rabblerouser/rabblerouser-mailer) for how to do that.

 This will create a local file `.terraform/terraform.tfstate`, to remember where your state is stored.
 You can ignore
 this file, and if you lose it, you can regenerate it with the above command.